The Difference Between Mono and Stereo Sound

 Your brain relies on sound wave timing differences to decipher the left/right positioning of a sound.
 A sound source closer to your left ear will produce sound waves that reach your left ear before reaching your right ear.
 Even though these timing differences are small, they help your brain localize the sound.

-When there are no timing differences between a sound reaching your left and right ear, your brain assumes the sound source is in front of you.
+When you mirror this process using a second speaker, and you feed both speakers the same signal, your brain assumes the sound source is in front of you.

 Width (X-axis) is just one of the three dimensions you’re capable of perceiving via the use of a stereo system.
 The other dimensions include height (Y-axis) and depth (Z-axis).
 Collectively, these three dimensions form a 3-D space known as a stereo image.